 What is a Miter Saw?

-A miter saw is an electrically powered version of the old hand miter saw.
-It does the same job, but the difference is speed and accuracy.
+A miter saw is a powered version of a traditional hand miter saw.
+It does the same job, but with greater speed and accuracy.
 It has a circular cutting blade mounted on a pivoting arm.
-The tilting arm enables you to select different angles.
+This arm allows you to select different angles when you cut, allowing you to cut numerous pieces of wood in exactly the same way.

-A miter saw can make angled cuts on the surface of the wood, known as miter cuts.
+A miter saw can make angled cuts into wood, known as miter cuts.
 Or, it can make bevel cuts along the edge of the material.

-- Bevel cut: This is an angled cut on the edge of the wood.
-Think doorstop to get the idea.
+- Bevel cut: An angled cut on the edge of the wood, such as a doorstop.

-- Compound cut: Cuts the angle and bevel together.
+- Compound cut: Cuts the angle and bevel at the same time.

 What Is a Bevel Cut on a Miter Saw?

-A bevel cut is a sloping surface or edge in the horizontal or vertical, used in carpentry or stonemasonry.
-It is a type of cut used to join two pieces of material together at angles to create a neat finish.
+A bevel cut is a sloped horizontal or vertical surface or edge, used in carpentry and stonemasonry.
+It is used to fit two pieces of material together with a strong, neat finish.

 What Is Bevel Capacity?